kevinmcaleer/kevsrobots.com/web/_posts/2023-01-01-meet-cubie.md

 Meet Cubie-1; the [Raspberry Pi](/glossary#raspberrypi) 4 robot designed to help you learn [ROS](/glossary#ros).
 Cubie is a 3d printable robot, with a [LiDAR](/glossary#lidar) sensor and 16mp autofocus Arducam camera module.

 Cubie-1 was designed to support the [Learn ROS with me](https://youtube.com/playlist?list=PLU9tksFlQRircAdEplrH9NMm4WtSA8yzi) series.

+Cubie-1 also got an update in January 2024 with new Motor Drivers and an [IMU](/resources/how_it_works/imu) sensor.
+Cubie-1 can also run Viam for SLAM Navigation, see the article on [`VIAM and SLAM` here](/blog/viam-slam.html).

+VIAM and SLAM Article
+{:class="caption"}

+{% include card.html cardtitle="VIAM and SLAM" img="/assets/img/blog/viam_slam/viam_slam.jpg" link="/blog/viam-slam.html" %}

 ---